Music and Performing Arts

 Through our scheme, pupils have the opportunity to perform, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions.
 They learn to sing and to use their voices, to create and compose music on their own and with others and also have the opportunity to learn a musical instrument.

 In EYFS pupils have areas to explore music, sounds and performing both inside and outside.
 Pupils enjoy singing songs and learning rhymes.
 They have weekly music and movement sessions with instruments, scarves, and other resources.
+They listen to a variety of music from different time periods and genres and begin to discuss this.

 Children in KS2 build on the skills acquired in KS1 so that, by the end of year 6, they sing and play with increasing control and self-confidence.
 They deepen their understanding of music in the world and the significance of music through history.
 Children are encouraged to explore their own musical preferences and discuss these with confidence.